The Circles - Book Two - Chapter 6 - The Clerk

 From the outside, the tent seemed quite ordinary, except for its great size.
 Inside, though, it was a bustle of noisy activity with many people coming and going.
 A number of portable tables and desks had been set up in neat, orderly rows.
 The clerks who sat behind these desks were serious looking men who bent over their large books, busy with making neat entries in the records.
 Assistants scurried about, looking up references in books; delivering volumes and then returning them to the correct shelves; fetching new pens and other writing supplies; and delivering goblets of wine to sooth their masters' thirsts.
 Gondorian slave men, clad in rough tunics, stood along the side walls, ready at a moment's notice to answer the summons of any of the clerks.

 Practically every table in the pavilion was occupied by cringing captives.
-Nervous maids blushed furiously as they felt the eyes of the guards and scribes appraising their bodies.
+Nervous maids blushed furiously as they felt the eyes of the guards and scribes appraising them.
 Frightened children clung to their mothers while they waited on long, hard benches for a clerk's next question.
 After he had questioned a woman until she was at the point of tears, the scribe would motion to a slave to escort the brow-beaten woman outside.

 The long line of captives slowly shuffled towards the green pavilion, their feet stirring up puffs of choking dust.
 In spite of the early hour, their thin, tattered clothing had already become saturated with sweat, and some of the weaker captives slumped in the line.
 All the trees had been cut down long before, and there was not the slightest shadow to break the merciless vision of the sun.
 Adding to their misery, the captives had been unprepared for the resurgence of the sunlight, and after two days of constant sun, they suffered intensely from sunburn.